egekaanisik/nextjs-dynamic-deployment-builder/README.md

 }
 ```

-Please note that even if the JSON attributes are empty, some values are defaulted and added programmatically even if they are not provided.
+Please note that even if the JSON file is empty, some values are defaulted and added programmatically, even if they are not provided.
 The `start` script can be overridden if needed.
 A Next.js project can be run without a `public/` directory, so it is not defaulted and should be given as a dependency if you use it.

 Default values:
 ```json